 VoicyCare

-Play audio files from your device or Dropbox at up to 200%.
-Designed for hearing support with a large, readable UI.
+Play audio files from your device or any cloud storage (iCloud Drive, Dropbox, Google Drive, OneDrive) at up to 500% (5x).
+Designed for listening assistance with a large, readable UI.

 Free. iOS 15.0+.